MENTAL HEALTH GUIDE

 What are some signs that my family is not coping well and may need more support?

-- Your child has physical symptoms of stress like changes in sleep, appetite, energy level, or unexplained aches and pains.
+- Your child has physical symptoms of stress such as changes in sleep, appetite or energy level.

-- Your child’s grades are slipping, or a teacher or coach expresses concern.
+- Your child’s grades are slipping or a teacher or coach expresses concern.

-- Your family is arguing more often, and you are not feeling as close.
+- Your family is arguing more often and you are not feeling as close.

 When should I seek professional help?